 Department: Engineering Job Status: Accepting Applications Location: Burger Boat Company - Manitowoc, WI

-The Naval Architect is responsible for hull design, hull design evaluation, performance predictions and evaluations.
-Additional responsibilities include weight monitoring, structural evaluation and oversight, oversight of class issues relating to naval architecture, along with providing support to manufacturing prior to and during the construction phase.
+The Naval Architect is responsible for hull and propulsor design and evaluation, performance predictions and evaluations.
+Additional responsibilities include weight monitoring, structural evaluation and oversight, stability analysis, oversight of class issues relating to naval architecture, and support to manufacturing prior to and during the construction phase.
 The Naval Architect will also coordinate directly with contracted Naval Architecture and Engineering firms per project demands providing information and Project Management to assure compliance to Burger standards and build processes.

 ESSENTIAL JOB FUNCTIONS